‘Days Of Our Lives’ Comings & Goings: Three Major Returns To Salem

-Days of Our Lives comings and goings reveal that there will be three very familiar faces back in Salem this week as the returns just continue to roll in this fall.
+Days of our Lives comings and goings reveal that there will be three very familiar faces back in Salem this week as the returns just continue to roll in this fall.

-Soap Hub reports that fans will see Lucas Horton (Bryan Datillo) return home when he finds out that his mother, Kate Roberts (Lauren Koslow) is in the hospital and in very serious condition.
+Soap Hub reports that fans will see Lucas Horton (Bryan Datillo) return home when he finds out that his mother, Kate Roberts (Lauren Koslow), is in the hospital and in very serious condition.

 Fans will remember that Kate was shot by Vivian Alamain (Robin Stasser) and buried alive to die in a coffin under the ground at the cemetery.
 However, Kate scratched and clawed her way out of the grave and got herself to the hospital just in time.
 She was taken into surgery and is now fighting for her life.
 Lucas returns to be by his mother’s side and offer some emotional moments in the process.

-It seems likely that Kate will pull through the ordeal, and when she does will be out to get Vivian for what she’s done to her.
+It seems likely that Kate will pull through the ordeal.
+When she does, she will be out to get Vivian for what she’s done to her.
 The two women will likely spar back and forth the same as they have been doing for decades.
 However, the stakes have turned more deadly in their hatred for one another as Kate shot and killed Vivian nearly two years ago before she was brought back to life by Dr. Rolf’s serum.

 Whose heart was racing during this scene? ???? #DAYS pic.twitter.com/wZhBSzD4Ql